felipetsantos/football-projects-monitoring/README.md

 ``` shell
 bin/football-projects-monitoring
 ```
-It will show the 10 projects that have more stars and theirs twettes mentions.
+The command shows a maximum of 10 projects from Github that contains the terms `football` and `bet` developed using `javascript`.
+They are ordered by stars rating, best ones ranked first.
+Each listed project is followed by the last 10 tweets mentioning the project.
 Example:
 ![Result example](result-example.png)
 ### Component search github repositories